whu-totemdb/DITS_code/README.md

 Run experiment
 ----------
 * Run the interactionCenter module on one device first
-* After run interactionCenter, run the dataSource module on the other device
+* After running interactionCenter, run the dataSource module on the other device